prorev/prorev.github.io/_posts/2021-10-23-javascript-quiz-questions.md

 The `mousein` is not a standard event in JavaScript.

+Events:
-* `mousemove` - the event occurs when the pointer is moving while it is over an element
+* `mousemove` - is when the pointer is moving while it is over an element
-* `mouseout` - the event occurs when a user moves the mouse pointer out of an element, or out of one of its children
+* `mouseout` - is when a user moves the mouse pointer out of an element, or out of one of its children
-* `mouseover` - the event occurs when the pointer is moved onto an element, or onto one of its children
+* `mouseover` - is when the pointer is moved onto an element, or onto one of its children

 ## 26. Can you test JavaScript code inside web browsers like Firefox, Chrome, Microsoft Edge?

 ☑ **YES** ☐ NO